Hero Images/Getty Images

 Many people who end up in ChexSystems don’t realize it until they’re turned down for a checking account.

 Check fraud costs financial institutions billions of dollars annually.
-But according to Rothstein, most people aren't in ChexSystems because they've cheated their banks.
+But according to David Rothstein, a principal at the Cities for Financial Empowerment Fund, most people aren’t in ChexSystems because they’ve cheated their banks.

 “Overdrafts and having the balance of the account go negative is the overwhelming majority of cases that leads someone into ChexSystems,” he says.